Grzegorz Ryś: Archbishop of Łódź

 On 14 September 2017 Pope Francis appointed Ryś archbishop of Łódź.
 He was installed as archbishop in the Archcathedral Basilica of St. Stanislaus Kostka on 4 November 2017.
 On 29 June 2018 was given his pallium in a ceremony at St. Peter's Basilica in Rome, and it was imposed on him on 5 October 2018 in the Łódź cathedral by Archbishop Salvatore Pennacchio, the Apostolic Nuncio in Poland.

-In 2018 Ryś convened the fourth synod in the history of the Archdiocese of Łódź on the question of introducing the permanent diaconate to combat the shortage of priests.
-In 2019 he introduced the permanent diaconate in the archdiocese, and also created the International Diocesan Missionary Seminary for the new Evangelization of Redemptoris Mater for seminarians who are part of the Neocatechumenal Way.
+In 2018, Ryś convened the fourth synod in the history of the Archdiocese of Łódź, which considered introducing a permanent diaconate to combat the shortage of priests.
+In 2019, he introduced a permanent diaconate within his archdiocese, and also created the International Diocesan Missionary Seminary for the new Evangelization of Redemptoris Mater for seminarians who are part of the Neocatechumenal Way.

 On 25 June 2020 Ryś was appointed by Pope Francis as the Apostolic Administrator sede plena for the Diocese of Kalisz while Bishop Edward Janiak was investigated on charges he had protected "predator priests" who engaged in acts of sex abuse.
 He was named Apostolic Administrator sede vacante when Pope Francis accepted Janiak's resignation on 17 October 2020.
-His mission ended as the new bishop of Kalisz, Damian Bryl, was installed.
+His responsibilities ended when the new bishop of Kalisz, Damian Bryl, was installed on 11 February 2021.

-On 21 November 2020, Pope Francis named him as a member of the Congregation for Bishops.
+On 21 November 2020, Pope Francis named him a member of the Congregation for Bishops.

+Cardinal

+On 9 July 2023, Pope Francis announced that he planned to make Ryś a cardinal.
+At a consistory on September 30 2023, Ryś was made Cardinal-Priest of Santi Cirillo e Metodio.
+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.